Sodonnell1234/housing-price-model/README.md

 MAE: ~$65k–70k
 Errors increase for the highest-priced homes, consistent with data scarcity and property uniqueness

-Why This Structure?
-This project is intentionally split into:
-Exploration (notebooks) for rapid iteration and insight Production-style code for reproducibility and clarity Experiment tracking for measurable progress

-This mirrors real-world ML workflows and makes it easy to:
-Compare models
-Tune hyperparameters responsibly
-Add new features or algorithms
-Resume work without invalidating prior results

 Possible Extensions
 Gradient boosting models (XGBoost / LightGBM)
 Feature importance and partial dependence analysis